 The Flap-neck is a good beginners species, and at 25-30cm is an easily manageable size.

-Provide a varied diet of commercially available, and locally caught wild insects.
+Provide a varied diet of live reptile food that is commercially available along with locally caught wild insects.
 These should be gut loaded with calcium and sprinkled with a good vitamin/mineral supplement prior to being fed.
 Feed a few insects every day.
 If underfed, flap-necks will quickly deteriorate and become very lethargic.
 I have never encountered problems with over-feeding, as if the individual is not hungry, it simply will not feed.
 Care should be taken to ensure all uneaten food is removed from the cage, as chameleons become very agitated if subjected to insects crawling over them all the time.

 As with all chameleons, flap-necks will not drink from static water sources.
 For this reason, the cage should be sprayed once a day.
 Care should be taken to avoid creating pools of stagnant water which can lead to the onset of fungal growth and be detrimental to the chameleons health.
 The installation of a dropper system which collects in a pool and is then pumped to a header tank and re-circulated will be beneficial.
 When misting the cage, gently spray each chameleon so as to ensure that it is drinking.
+You can do this with an Exo Terra Reptile Mister.
 Continue spraying until the individual stops drinking.
 Dehydration is one of the biggest killers of chameleons.

 Through many areas of its distribution, the rainy season extends from December to March.
 During this period, a heavier misting should take place, as following the cessation of the rains comes the breeding season, and it is likely that a heavier misting will bring both sexes into breeding condition.
 A drop in temperature is not normally required.